tophergates/mobile-web-specialist/03-service-worker/07-quiz-dev-tools.md

 Once the task is complete, enter the Task ID: **sw-waiting**

 ## CODING TASK
-Make a change to the Service Worker script.
+Make a change to the `Service Worker` script.
 It can be anything.
-Then, refresh the page to pick up the new Service Worker.
+Then, refresh the page to pick up the new `Service Worker`.

 Take a look at the `Application` tab in Chrome's developer tools and select `Service Workers`.
-At this point, you should see an active Service Worker and a new Service Worker waiting.
+At this point, you should see an active `Service Worker` and a new `Service Worker` in the waiting position.

 - - -